 - Protect your internet connection so that it is not used for fraudulent purposes

-- Ensure that your insurance company covers damage that could be caused by holidaymakers
+- Make sure your insurance company covers any damage that may be caused by holidaymakers

-- Inform holidaymakers of the specific characteristics of the condominium (location of the bin, name and times of the guard, rules concerning the presence of animals and noise...)
+- Inform holidaymakers of the specificities of the condominium (location of the garbage room, name and times of the caretaker, rules relating to the presence of animals and noise...)

 - Rent your second home (furnished tourist)Service-Public.fr